eNMS-automation/eNMS/docs/source/automation/servicetypes/napalm_ping.md

 - `Ttl` Time to Live parameter, which tells routers when to discard this packet because it has been in the network too long (too many hops).
-- `Vrf or Router` Ping a specific virtual routing and forwarding interface.
+- `VRF` Ping a specific virtual routing and forwarding interface.